slagathor34/terraform-azure-github-actions/README.md

 Before using this repository, ensure you have:

 1. An Azure subscription
-2. A GitHub repository with the following secrets configured:
+2. A GitHub repository with the following secret configured:
-   - `AZURE_CLIENT_ID`: Azure Service Principal Application ID
-   - `AZURE_CLIENT_SECRET`: Azure Service Principal Secret
+   - `AZURE_CREDENTIALS`: JSON string with Azure Service Principal credentials
-   - `AZURE_SUBSCRIPTION_ID`: Your Azure Subscription ID
-   - `AZURE_TENANT_ID`: Your Azure Active Directory Tenant ID

 ## Repository Structure